fxboxed/eugo/content/italy/cities/milan/_index.md

 tab ='Milan'
 type = 'cities'
 layout = 'cities'
-image = "/imgs/italy/mi-thumb.webp"
-alt_txt = "Collage of Milan's landmarks and local cuisine." relcanonical = "https://eugo.uk/italy/cities/milan/"
+batch = "Milan: what to see and do" image = "/imgs/italy/mi-thumb.webp" alt_txt = "Collage of Milan's landmarks and local cuisine." relcanonical = "https://eugo.uk/italy/cities/milan/"